gra_smoke2.png

 CMDF logo cfm 02072019

-The programme has been included in Pre-approved Training Course List (Programme Code: 19A1CP012_005) under Chinese Medicine Development Fund (CMDF).
+The programme has been included in Pre-approved Training Course List under Chinese Medicine Development Fund (CMDF).
 Graduates who has succeed in applying for the relevant funding scheme from CMDF could receive a subsidy up to HK$60,000 for the tuition fee.

 For details, please visit Graduate School's website: